Postgraduate Researchers’ Rights Charter

 About the Charter

 The Union of Students in Ireland [USI] has developed the Postgraduate Researchers’ Rights Charter with the aim of safeguarding and emphasizing the working rights of postgraduate researchers in Ireland.
-The 16 points Charter has been approved by the USI National Council in December 2022.
+The 16 points Charter has been approved by the USI Congress in April 2023.

 The primary aim of the Postgraduate Researchers’ Rights Charter is to aid in the establishment of an appealing, inclusive, supportive, and sustainable environment for all postgraduate researchers in Ireland.
 USI’s Charter is aligned with the Salzburg Principles and the European Commission’s Charter for Researchers and a Code of Conduct for the Recruitment of Researchers which offers a set of standards addressed to the Member States in order to encourage institutions to start a dialogue on sustainability of researchers’ careers.
 European Commission takes as its premise that employers or funders of researchers have an overriding obligation to ensure that they meet respective national, regional, or sectoral requirements.
 Consequently, Ireland must dramatically improve its attractiveness by creating the necessary conditions for more sustainable and appealing careers for PGRs in R&D.